harvard-nrg/python-workshop/docs/dict.md

 ## Indexing

-You can index into the dictionary shown above using the keys `name` and `yob` which is more intuitive than remembering numerical indexes
+You can index into a dictionary using the defined keys, which is often easier and more robust than having to remember numeric indexes

 ```python
 a['name']